BytePhoenixCoding/BlockchainTokenSniper/README.md

  The multisniper can check if:
 -	Token's source code is verified.
 - Token is a honeypot
-- Token is a test
-- Token is a rug (StaySAFU scanner will be used,
+- Token is a rug (StaySAFU scanner will be used)

 The user can decide whether to enable the mini audit or turn it off (bear in mind you will likely be investing in a lot of scams / rugpulls / honeypots if you don’t).
 Once the token has/hasn't been through a mini audit the bot will then attempt to buy X amount of tokens with the specified amount of BNB.
 The bot will buy the tokens directly through the Binance Smart Chain using the PancakeSwap v2 router and factory address, so it is much quicker than the PancakeSwap web interface.

-By avoiding web interfaces & Metamask and directly with Ethereum & EVM Nodes you can snipe tokens faster than any of the web-based platforms.
+By avoiding web interfaces & Metamask and directly with nodes you can snipe tokens faster than any of the web-based platforms.
 This allows tokens to be sniped almost instantly.
 During our testing we found the bot would typically be within the first 3 buy transactions of all tokens it finds.
 The bot buys the tokens using the user's wallet address and private key.
-This information is kept secure, is only stored locally on your computer, and is only ever used to buy tokens (look through the code to see for yourself).
+This information is kept secure, is only stored locally on your computer, and is only ever used to buy tokens.

 The bot does not incur any additional fees except from the dev fees on profit made, only fees are BSC network transaction fees and PancakeSwap fees.

 The bot's source code is heavily obfuscated and compiled to prevent people stealing code and scammers trying to bypass this system as this has happened before.
 If you have concerns about the security of this bot then you should create a new wallet with a small amount of BNB and use that wallet's details in the config file.
 If you make a profit then that can be transferred to your main wallet.
+You can also use a virtual machine if you like.

 How do the developers make money?
 What are the fees?

-From v1.4 onwards the bot will have a tax on profit made: in the launch sniper a tax of 5% will be auto sent to the dev's wallet when a profit is made.
-For the multi sniper, a tax of 10% is used.
+From v1.4 onwards the bot will have a tax on profit made: in the launch sniper a tax of 5% will be auto sent to the dev's wallet.
+For the multi sniper, a tax of 10% is applied.
 The tax is only sent when profit is made and there is no dev fees if you break even or lose money.
-This allows us to offer everyone the bot free of charge, as we believe it isn't fair that some developers are charging often $1000's for similar bots.
+This allows us to offer everyone the bot free of charge, as most people do not want to pay hundreds or thousands of dollars for sniper bots.
 The fees made massively support the project and allow us to test out new features.

 © Copyright 2021